Arc-consistency with linear programming reduced costs (applied to stable set in chordal graphs): Linear programs of global constraints

-\columnbreak For \constraint{ShortestPath}, \end{multicols} \end{example} Reduced costs provide lower bounds of the increase of $z^*$ when variable $x_{ij}$ is forced to one.
-Since this is a corner stone of the filtering techniques based on LP and the present work, Property \ref{prop: bounds of RC} states it explicitely. \begin{property} For any dual optimal solution $u^*$ and any edge $kl \in E$, we have \end{property}
+\columnbreak For \constraint{ShortestPath} and $(\dual_{\constraint{SP}})$, \end{multicols} \end{example} Reduced costs provide lower bounds of the increase of $z^*$ when variable $x_{ij}$ is forced to one.
+Since this is a corner stone of the filtering techniques based on LP and the present work, Property \ref{prop: bounds of RC} states it explicitly. \begin{property} For any optimal solution $u^*$ of $(\dual)$ and any pair $kl \in B$, we have \end{property}